 The best time to visit Palo Duro Canyon State Park is during the spring (March – May) or fall (September – November) because of the weather.
 This is especially true if you plan to do some hiking.
 Trust me, you do not want to be hiking during a Texas summer.

 The canyon floors at Palo Duro Canyon State Park can reach a temperature of 120°F – Wowza!
-So even during the spring and fall, you need to prepared for Palo Duro Canyon to be hotter than the forecast predicts.
+So even during the spring and fall, the weather will be enjoyable but you need to prepared for Palo Duro Canyon to be hotter than the forecast predicts.
 If you are visiting the park during the summertime, I would proceed with caution.

-Best Things to Do in Palo Duro Canyon State Park in One Day
+Best Things to Do in Palo Duro Canyon State Park for One Day

-As one of the largest and most popular Texas State Parks, there are so many fun things to do.
-From mountain biking to horseback riding, zip-lining, bird watching, and attending the famous, Texas Musical Show – there is something for everyone to enjoy at Palo Duro Canyon State Park.
+As one of the largest Texas State Parks and most popular, there are so many fun things to do.
+From mountain biking to horseback riding, zip-lining, bird watching, and attending the famous show, Texas Musical Drama – there is something for everyone to enjoy at Palo Duro Canyon State Park.

 However, if you have just one day at Palo Duro Canyon State Park, these are the best things to do!
 If you do them all, your time in the park will be around six hours.